Data Warehouse Architecture, Concepts and Components

-- Use a data model which is optimized for information retrieval which can be the dimensional mode, denormalized or hybrid approach.
+- Use Data Warehouse Models which are optimized for information retrieval which can be the dimensional mode, denormalized or hybrid approach.

 - Need to assure that Data is processed quickly and accurately.
 At the same time, you should take an approach which consolidates data into a single version of the truth.

 - Carefully design the data acquisition and cleansing process for Data warehouse.